fabioperez/skin-data-augmentation/README.md

 convert "*.jpg[1024x>]" -set filename:base "%[base]" "1024/%[filename:base].jpg"
 ```

-The project use [Sacred](http://sacred.readthedocs.io) to organize the
+The project uses [Sacred](http://sacred.readthedocs.io) to organize the
 experiments.
 The main script for training is in the `train.py` file.
 Check the
 available settings by running `python3 train.py print_config`.